-- The Partner Agency will ensure that the closing agent forwards the following documents to THDA following the closing: - > Fully executed Note and Settlement Statement, and - ➤ Fully executed and recorded Deed of Trust to THDA.
+- The Partner Agency will ensure that the closing agent forwards the following documents to THDA following the closing: - ➤ Fully executed Note and Settlement Statement, and - > Fully executed and recorded Deed of Trust to THDA.

-Method of Distribution of Funds and Program Description Emergency Shelter Grant (ESG) Program 2006-2007
+Method of Distribution of Funds and Program Description Emergency Shelter Grant (ESG) Program 2007-2008

-The State of Tennessee has been allocated \$1,414,939 from HUD for the State Fiscal Year 2006-2007 ESG program.
-Funds will be allocated through small cities set-aside, statewide prevention, and statewide competition mechanisms.
+The State of Tennessee anticipated an allocation of \$1,428,306 from HUD for the State Fiscal Year 2007-2008 ESG program.
+Funds will be allocated through small cities set-aside, statewide prevention project, and statewide competition mechanisms.

-Core activities for the year are focused on helping meet the operational expenses of emergency homeless shelters and programs in under-served areas of the State.
+Core activities for the year are focused on helping meet the operational expenses of emergency homeless shelters and programs in under-served areas of the State outside of Entitlement Cities.
 The State is particularly interested in developing and expanding shelter programs in rural areas that lack ready access to other homeless funds.
+The State is also placing a priority on shelter programs serving families and on transitional living shelters which provide an array of supportive services in addition to living arrangements for a period of at least six months.